This post may contain affiliate links. Please read our disclosure policy.

 - 13-15 frozen unbaked dinner rolls (like Rhodes)

 - 1/2 teaspoon garlic powder

 - Place frozen, unbaked dinner rolls into the skillet, 1-2 inches apart.
-Cover with a tea towel or plastic wrap and set aside to rise (follow the directions on the package for this).
+Cover with a tea towel or plastic wrap and set aside to rise for 3-5 hours.

-- Once the rolls have at least doubled in size, brush with melted butter, sprinkle with garlic and rosemary, brush with butter again, and sprinkle with salt.
+- Once the rolls have at least doubled in size, brush with about half of the melted butter, sprinkle with garlic powder and dried rosemary.
+Brush with butter again, and sprinkle with coarse sea salt.

-- Preheat oven to 400 degrees and slide the skillet in for about 15-20 minutes, until rolls are a deep golden brown.
+- Preheat oven to 400 degrees and bake about 15-20 minutes, until rolls are a golden brown.